-When this option is set to 1, EL3 allows lower ELs to access their own MPAM registers without trapping into EL3.
+This flag can take values 0 to 2, to align with the FEATURE_DETECTION mechanism.
+When this option is set to 1 or 2, EL3 allows lower ELs to access their own MPAM registers without trapping into EL3.
 This option doesn't make use of partitioning in EL3, however.
 Platform initialisation code should configure and use partitions in EL3 as required.
-This option defaults to 0.
+This option defaults to 2 since MPAM is enabled by default for NS world only.
+The flag is automatically disabled when the target architecture is AArch32.